ClickHouse Analytics

 Product and internal analytics

-- Generate schema types from ClickHouse so contracts reflect reality
+- Generate schema types from ClickHouse so query code matches runtime reality

 - Define named queries in TypeScript instead of scattering SQL strings